agile-ts/documentation/docs/main/Installation.md

 ## 🗂 Packages

-To see how to install a specific Package.
+To see how to install one specific Package.
 Just selected the desired Package form below.

 - [Core](../packages/core/Installation.md)
 - [React](../packages/react/Installation.md)